Disclaimer: In order to facilitate my thoughts on Thinx, I was sent a free pair of Thinx for review.

 I must admit, I never thought I would be sharing photos of my underpants.
 It’s really just not something a lady does.
 Sometimes though, there are exceptions and today is an exception.
 Today, I’m sharing my thoughts on Thinx, underwear specifically designed for menstruation.

 Longtime readers will already know that I avoid tampons like the plague.
 Because tampons are considered “medical devices” the FDA does not require disclosure of ingredients.
-The mucus membranes around our lady parts is highly absorbent and all the questionable chemicals in tampons enter right into our bodies.
+The mucous membranes around our lady parts are highly absorbent and all the questionable chemicals in tampons enter right into our bodies.

 This led to me realizing most pads had a lot of questionable chemicals in them as well.
 So I made the switch to momma cloth for postpartum bleeding, light days, and backup for my cup.